Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild-tools/USER.md

 The version numbering of the modules corresponds to the version number of the LUMI stack for which they were meant.

+From LUMI/24.11, a different solution was used, trying to integrate the tools as much as possible in the EasyBuild module itself.